nalabrie/aus-bell/README.md

 ### Usage

 Run `main.py` with a Python 3 interpreter to launch the program.
-Press Ctrl-C to play a bell before it is scheduled to run.
+Press `Ctrl+C` to play a bell before it is scheduled to run.
 Close the terminal to exit.